 The Law of Sexual Harassment (How to Address Situations)

-Michael A. Gamboli, in partnership with the Northern Rhode Island Chamber of Commerce, will be presenting on the law of sexual harassment and how to address these situations in the work place.
+Michael A. Gamboli, in partnership with the Northern Rhode Island Chamber of Commerce, presented on the law of sexual harassment and how to address these situations in the work place.

 March 21, 2018